ZhangPluto/Kakuro/README.md

 - SqLite
 - Swing

+# How To Open
+- We are using IntelliJ Idea, The main function is in "MainPage.java", so go MainPage.java and run Main function.

 # Code Submission Rules
 ## Attention!!
 Any submissions that do not follow the rules will be deleted!!
 - Each programmer should fork this repository to their own GitHub, rather than committing code in this repository (the main repository or the upstream repository), any code committed directly in that repository will be deleted